laurentlannareix/api/README.md

-# Introduction
+# Getting started

-This project is made to helps you create an authentication page based on Auth0 provider and Django backend.
+This project is made to helps you create an authentication page based on Auth0 and Django backend.

-# Set up
+## Installation

 1 - Add .env file into the app root - This is where your settings.py file is located.